I Don’t Want to Be a Weak Woman

 I am called to strengthen the bonds of my marriage and support my husband in his calling as a minister of the word.
 He will be starting seminary at the turn of the year.
 This means long hours, nights away from home, and an intense season of learning for him.
-As his wife, I want to available to love him well.
+As his wife, I want to be available to love him well.

 I am called to get to know my fellow church members.
-We recently joined a church, and it’s time to invest deeply into the lives of those in our immediate reach.
+We recently joined a new to us church, and it’s time to invest deeply into the lives of those in our immediate reach.
 It is here that I can use my gifts of teaching the word by starting a Bible study for women as I feel called, as well as coming alongside other women in the church praying with, discipling and being discipled, and equipping for the work of ministry.
 I am called to go deeper into the tangible, in-the-flesh relationships.